munificent/finch/doc/markdown/objects.markdown

 Here we're defining a two-dimensional point type.
 The `Point` object represents the type itself.
 It's one contribution is to define a constructor method that creates a new point instance.
 That method just returns an object literal with some state initialized and its parent correctly wired up to `Points`.

 `Points`, in turn, is the prototype.
 It has the methods that all points support.
-Here it's just accessors for the coordinates, a little `+` operator so you can do vector math, and a `toString` so it can display itself.
+Here it's just accessors for the coordinates, a little `+` operator so you can do vector math, and a `to-string` method so it can display itself.
 We can use these like so:

     :::finch
     a <- Point new-x: 2 y: 3